HerringtonDarkholme/typescript-repl/README.md

-# TSE - TypeScript Enhanced
+# TSUN - TypeScript Upgraded Node

 It supports a node like repl for TypeScript.